 Gaming communities can be toxic environments

 While many gaming communities are friendly and supportive, there is a dark side to gaming.
-Players can be exposed to online toxicity, discrimination and harassment which can cause high levels of stress and anxiety.
+Players can be exposed to online gambling, toxicity, discrimination and harassment which can cause high levels of stress and anxiety.
 Find out more about toxicity in gaming and how to stand up to it.

 Dive Deeper: Toxicity, Hate and Harassment in Gaming

 Playing video games in moderation can be a good stress buster but there are risks from excessive play.
 An increasing number of people – around 3% of the world’s 3.2 billion gamers – are suffering from gaming disorder, a behavioral addiction that is recognized by the World Health Organization.

 Research has found a higher level of chronic and everyday stress reported among young males with gaming disorder.
 Check out our screen time guidelines to help keep your gameplay in the healthy zone.